ilsenatorov/kilter-gpt/README.md

 ## Installation

-`pip3 install torch torchvision torchaudio wandb lightning plotly pandas numpy matplotlib ipykernel jupyter beartype`
+`pip3 install -r requirements.txt`
+`pip install -e .`

 ## Data

-One thing you need to do is download the latest version of the kilterboard apk file, unzip it, and copy the `db.sqlite3` file to the `data` directory.
+The `db.sqlite3` file is downloaded with git LFS, so you need to have it installed to download the file.
+The file contains the data for the climbs, which is then processed into a csv file for training.
+If you want the updated version of the database, you can download it from the kitlerboard apk.
-Then run the `preprocessing.ipynb` notebook to generate the data for training.
+Then run the `scripts/preprocess.py` notebook to generate the data for training.

 ## Training

 Simply running the `train.py` script will start training the model.
 You can adjust the hyperparameters in the script.
-By default the dataset is constructed from `data/raw/climbs.csv` file that is generated from the preprocessing notebook.
+By default the dataset is constructed from `data/raw/` folder which contains the three csv files for train, val and test.
+By defauly it's generated from the `preprocess.py` script.

 ## TODO

+* Write better tests
+* Add CHANGELOG.md
 * Add some automatic evaluation metrics (similarity to real data, consistency, etc.)
 * Add code to convert model to torchscript/onnx
 * Add code to host the model as http API